 Building culturally safe cancer survivorship care with Inuit in Inuit Nunangat in partnership with Pauktuutit Inuit Women of Canada

 Pauktuutit Inuit Women of Canada have developed a series of Inuit Cancer Resources to allow nurses, Community Health Representatives, and other health providers to provide culturally safe cancer care and improve health and wellness for Inuit cancer survivors.
-This 2-phase study aims to implement those resources in 3 communities in Inuit Nunangat.
+This 2-phase study aims to implement those resources in 2 communities in the Inuvialuit Settlement Region.
 Based on the evaluation, we plan to develop a framework for scaling up implementation in all four regions of Inuit Nunangat.

 CIHR grant # 169014